anhdau185/whats-the-dish-api/README.md

 # Dish API

-RESTful API for serving your favorite dishes and recipes.
+RESTful web service for serving your favorite dishes and recipes.

 Built with Ruby on Rails 6.